What Is an Apostille? Definition and How It Works...

 Marriage or adoption overseas: Birth, marriage, or adoption certificates.

-Doing business internationally: Corporate records, powers of attorney, or notarized contracts.
+Doing business internationally: corporate records, powers of attorney, or notarized contracts.

 An apostille ensures your U.S. document is properly authenticated and legally recognized in other countries that are members of the Hague Apostille Convention.